Sparse Portfolio selection via Bayesian Multiple testing: Strategy

-\textbf{Example}: If the market consists of $P=2000$ stocks and a portfolio manager wants to build the portfolio with $\tilde{P}=100$ stocks.
+\textbf{Example}: Suppose the market consists of $P=2000$ stocks and a portfolio manager wants to build the portfolio with $\tilde{P}=100$ stocks.
 If $q=5$ many stocks are available with $\alpha_j >0, j=1,2...,5$, then the portfolio manager would like to build a portfolio, such that $A_{q=5}$ is the subset of manager's selected portfolio $B_{\tilde{P}=100}$.
-In other words, the manager wants to build her/his portfolio in such a way that she/he does not want to miss out the set of five under-values stocks $A_{q=5}$.
-That is she/he wants to employ a statistical methodology, where $\mathbb{P}(A_{q=5} \subset B_{\tilde{P}=100})$ would be very high.
+In other words, the manager wants to build her portfolio in such a way that she does not want to miss out the set of five under-valued stocks $A_{q=5}$.
+That is, she wants to employ a statistical methodology, where $\mathrm{P}(A_{q=5} \subset B_{\tilde{P}=100})$ would be very high.
 Note that if the market is efficient, then $A_q$ will be a null set. \end{remark} The problem reduces to identifying the oracle set $A_q$.
-Essentially, it is multiple testing problems, where we select those stocks in the portfolio $B_{\tilde{P}}$ for which we reject the following null hypothesis:
+Essentially, it is a multiple testing problem, where we select those stocks in the portfolio $B_{\tilde{P}}$ for which we reject the following null hypothesis:

-We would like to define an optimal test rule, such that (\ref{eqn_oracle_inclusion_prob}) satisfies.
+We would like to define an optimal test rule, such that (\ref{eqn_oracle_inclusion_prob}) is satisfied.

-Here, the structure of the multiple testing problem is very different, compared to typical multiple testing problem in the literature \cite{Carvalho.Polson.Scott.2009,Carvalho.Polson.Scott.2010,Datta.Ghosh.2013}, which are mainly motivated from genome wide association study.
+Here, the structure of the multiple testing problem is very different, compared to typical multiple testing problems in the literature \cite{Carvalho.Polson.Scott.2009,Carvalho.Polson.Scott.2010,Datta.Ghosh.2013}, which are mainly motivated from genome wide association study.
 In the next section, we present the Bayesian methodology to identify $B_{\tilde{P}}$.